mr-s8/skydiving-altimeter-simulator/README.md

 # skydiving-altimeter-simulator
 This program simulates a skydive.
-The values on the altimeter are realistic values when falling in the belly position
+It should help to internalize regular height checks.
+In later versions, you should be able to practice making decisions in emergency situations.

 # ToDo